 After a long offseason and days of watching every other college football team open their 2018 season, the stage has been cleared for the biggest ACC showdown on college football's opening weekend.
-Both Virginia Tech and Florida State know that they have a chance to make their case as the top challenger to Clemson in the ACC especially after Miami's poor performance against LSU
+Both Virginia Tech and Florida State know that they have a chance to make their case as the top challenger to Clemson in the ACC especially after Miami's poor performance against LSU last night.

 The question is can a young Virginia Tech team go on the road and pull off an upset at a Florida State team with a new head coach making his FSU debut?
 The staff of the TLP is split on whether the Hokies will be able to pull off the upset.

 This is a matchup with plenty of unknowns as both teams have several new starters on defense while the Hokies have one of the youngest teams in the country and Florida State has a new coaching staff and offensive scheme with Willie Taggart and Walt Bell.

 One position where both teams don't have an unknown player is at quarterback with Josh Jackson set for his second season as a starter while Deondre Francois returns after suffering a season-ending injury against Alabama last season.
 After a solid freshman season, Jackson should take multiple steps forward this season in his development while a healthy Francois could be one of the top 10 QBs in the country if he can jump back on the development path he was on prior to the start of last season.

 Even though FSU has youth at WR, the presence of Francois combined with a strong running game led by Cam Akers will give a young Virginia Tech defense some problems.
 The Hokies fortunately have one of the best starting defensive lines in the ACC with three returning starters along with Houshun Gaines who played well when filling in for Vinny Mihota at the end of last season.